The Trimontium Roman/Mediaeval Walk

 This is the ninth season of a moderate 5 mile/ 8 km walk, guided each week by Trimontium Trust members.

-Guided Walks on Thursdays from April 7th to October 27th, Tuesdays and Thursdays during July and August
+Guided Walks on Thursdays from April 13th to end of October, Tuesdays and Thursdays during July and August

 We leave from the ‘Three Hills’ Roman Heritage Centre in Melrose Market Square, at 13.30 hrs, and go via the Mercat Cross, Abbey Street, Melrose Abbey South Front and the fieldside Prior's Walk to enjoy Newstead, 'the oldest inhabited village in Scotland' (with walled gardens, sundials, ancient stones and Masonic ruin).
 Thereafter we see the Millennium Milestone; the Trimontium Stone; the Roman fort and four annexes; views of Eildon Hill North and the Tweed Valley from the site; the Roman Empire’s most Northerly modest military amphitheatre & 'hidden' Roman Dere Street bridge; the three bridges over Tweed at Leaderfoot from the high Viaduct level; the leafy lane to Broomhill; the view across to the Trimontium Stone Summerhouse at Drygrange (with Scott's View and Old Melrose in the distance); the Roman road from Broomhill to Newstead; tea and comfort station at the Village Hall; and return to Melrose by Prior's Walk (now become Westward Ho!) or the monks’ riverside Battery Wall for 1715 hrs approximately.